Why To Some, Ideal Clients Aren’t The Mythical Creature Most Consider Them To Be

 IS THE COMPATIBILITY FIRING ON BOTH CYLINDERS OR BARELY GIVING A SPARK?

-On the other side of things, sometimes the reverse is experienced, where the client benefits 100% from the service provided, but approximately 45% or more of the needs of the one providing the service are unmet.
+Compatibility can be lopsided when one person gets more out of the relationship than the other.
+Financial gains without delivering results.
+That’s lopsided!
+But, sometimes the reverse is experienced, where the client benefits 100% from the service provided, but approximately 45% or more of the needs of the one providing the service are unmet.
 An example here would be service providers who offer a lot of discounts to get clients.

 Visualize it through ‘the circle in the square’ example shown by relationship therapist, Spirit.